Season’s Greetings from all of us at Cats n Dogs to all of you and your Humans!

 And, we send wishes to all the pets in shelters and foster homes that they find their forever families, so they may sleep in a warm bed every night.
 After the holidays, if you find a little hole in your heart – check out one of the area shelters.
 There just may be a cat or dog who is looking for a forever home that can fill up your life!

 On to our blog!
-Taylor & Mango helped me research and write this blog.
-The Holidays are FUN!
+Buddy & Mango helped me research and write this blog.
+ALL the Holidays are FUN!
 And here are some tips to keep them fun for all.
 A trip to the vet is not fun.

 There are a few things our furry friends need to watch out for; humans too.
 So listen up, please…